Peripherals

 Apple Cassette interface (ACI)

-ACI Optionally there was an interface for tape recorders available for US$ 75.
+ACI Optionally, there was an interface for tape recorders available for US$ 75.
 It was plugged into the free slot.
-There were BASIC and games on cassettes available.
+BASIC and games on cassettes were available.
 This cassette interface was developed by Wozniak.
-In 1976 the speed of 1200 baud was considered fast.
+In 1976, the speed of 1200 baud was considered fast.

 Anyway, loading programs from a tape recorder could be quite tedious.
 The data transfer was not particularly reliable.
-Later it was discovered that the replacement of a 10nF capacitor with a 100nF capacitor make it considerably more reliable.
+Later it was discovered that replacing a 10nF capacitor with a 100nF capacitor made it considerably more reliable.

 Two different versions of the ACI exist.
-ACI SCC ACI NTI The Apple Cassette Interface exist like the Apple-1 itself in two versions.
-1st batch and 2nd batch (which are marked “NTI”).
-Sometimes NTI Apple Cassette Interfaces are used for 1st batch Apple-1.
-Simply because the owner bought it later.
-And in the beginning, no Apple Cassette Interface was available.
+ACI SCC ACI NTI The Apple Cassette Interface exists, like the Apple-1 itself, in two versions: 1st batch and 2nd batch (which are marked “NTI”).
+Sometimes NTI Apple Cassette Interfaces are used with 1st batch Apple-1s, simply because the owner bought it later.
+In the beginning, no Apple Cassette Interface was available.

 Cassette Recorder

-Panasonic Panasonic Again, many people believe the Panasonic RQ-2102 would be THE cassette recorder for the Apple-1 just because many auction pictures showing this recorder.
+Panasonic Panasonic Again, many people believe the Panasonic RQ-2102 would be THE cassette recorder for the Apple-1 just because many auction pictures show this recorder.
 But this type was manufactured years later.
-It is just a better solution than the one Apple-1 owner had to use back in 1976.
-Back in 1976 Panasonic RQ-309DS was available and recommended by Apple.
+It is just a better solution than the one Apple-1 owners had to use back in 1976.
+Back in 1976, the Panasonic RQ-309DS was available and recommended by Apple.

 Memory

-DRAM DRAM Memory was limited to 4 or 8 KB but it was possible to upgrade it by yourself.
-This was not an easy task and only a few owners added more memory.
-For some Apple-1 this additional memory was later removed to make it look more original for auctions.
+DRAM DRAM Memory was limited to 4 or 8 KB, but it was possible to upgrade it yourself.
+This was not an easy task, and only a few owners added more memory.
+For some Apple-1s, this additional memory was later removed to make it look more original for auctions.
 It is up to you to judge if this is good or bad.

 Printer

-PR-40 Just a few owner tried to use a printer with the Apple-1.
+PR-40 Just a few owners tried to use a printer with the Apple-1.
 Steve Jobs wrote an article about the SwTPC PR-40 printer and how to use it with an Apple-1.
-The PR-40 have 40 columns.
-The paper width is 4 inch.
+The PR-40 has 40 columns.
+The paper width is 4 inches.
 PR-40 head

 Others

 KIMSI Some owners created additional hardware for the Apple-1.
-Some were added directly to the mainboard and others were added by using the expansion connector.
-KIMSI was an additional board made for KIM-1 computer and was compatible with the Apple-1.
-The KIMSI allowed to add S-100 cards.
-S-100 was some kind of standard in the 70’s and for example used in Altair and IMSAI computers.
+Some was added directly to the mainboard, and others were added by using the expansion connector.
+KIMSI was an additional board made for the KIM-1 computer and was compatible with the Apple-1.
+The KIMSI allowed adding S-100 cards.
+S-100 was some kind of standard in the '70s and was, for example, used in Altair and IMSAI computers.
 Some users even added a Teletype to the Apple-1.
 Another nice addition was the GT-6144 Graphics Board.
 This board made it possible to use monochrome graphics.
-Well, graphic resolution was only 96x64 pixels.
+Well, the graphic resolution was only 96x64 pixels.

 You can link to the Apple-1 Registry.
 Any form of reprint or reproduction (including excerpts) only with written permission of the Apple-1 Registry.
 Here you find press releases and images free to use under CC BY-SA 4.0.